 Slight learning curve

 No need to find storage space in a drawer or cabinet for this can opener—it mounts to a wall where it will always be ready for use.
 The mounting bracket and screws are included with the opener, so you’ll have everything you need to install it.
 It even swings out of your way when not in use.

 This is a heavy-duty can opener made by a company that’s been making can openers since 1938, so they know what they’re doing.
 It has a large crank handle that operates the cutter, giving extra leverage for easy operation.
 It smoothly and easily cuts the top of the can, then a magnet grabs the lid to keep it from falling in.
-An integrated bottle opener is included, making this even more versatile.
+Although many retailers mention an integrated bottle opener in their description, the wall-mounted model does not include one.

 Best Flip-Top: Kole Kl J-Popper